baby scan and gender disappointment,

 Of course!

-During pregnancy, your hormones are all over the place, you have about million things to deal with and think about, your mind is adjusting to the new life, and on top of that, you have to endure a lot of physical pain due to pregnancy symptoms – this is too much to deal with for just anyone.
+During pregnancy, your hormones are all over the place, you have about a million things to deal with and think about, your mind is adjusting to the new life, and on top of that, you have to endure a lot of physical pain due to pregnancy symptoms – this is too much to deal with for just anyone.

 Nothing you feel during this time is, therefore, abnormal, and in no way does it say anything about your ability as a mum.